tembo-io/website/docusaurus/blog/2023-08-03-introducing-pgmq/index.md

 :::note Message Queue Stack

-[Tembo Cloud](https://cloud.tembo.io/)'s Message Queue Stack is powered by PGMQ, but also ships with Postgres configurations optimized for message queue workloads.
+[Tembo Cloud](https://cloud.tembo.io/)'s Message Queue Stack is powered by pg_later, but also ships with Postgres configurations optimized for message queue workloads.
 We also provide additional metrics and data visualizations specific to message queues.

 :::